 In 1945 war torn Japan faced an uphill struggle of rehabilitation and rebuilding when an engineer called Masaru Ibuka opened a radio workshop.
 He chose an abandoned telephone switchboard room in a vacant department store as his new headquarters.
 A year later Ibuka wrote down the words that would become iconic to the company that in 1958 would become known as Sony: “Purpose of incorporation: Creating an ideal workplace, free, dynamic, joyous.”

 As his company grew, Ibuka’s engineers received payment of uncooked rice in part payment of their fixing radios.
 This resulted in the companies first invention.
 No, not a radio – but instead an electric rice cooker.
-It was crude but effective resembling a rustic wooden tub with aluminium filaments.
+It was crude but effective resembling a rustic wooden tub with aluminium filaments (see image left).
 It was an ingenious idea!
+The rice itself would function as the timer switch, as the water evaporated and the rice dried it would theoretically break the connection with the filanent and turn off the cooker.
 Whilst the future for post-war Japan was getting brighter, fuel remained expensive but electricity was relatively cheap and plentiful.
 Ibuka bought a whole container of wooden tubs and started to turn them into electric rice cookers with the help of a friend who supplied black market rice to help test them.
-However, Ibuku claimed that unless the rice was of a good consistent quality.
-Poor quality rice would absorb water incorrectly and make it mushy or too dry, flaky or broken.
+However, Ibuku claimed that unless the rice was of a good consistent quality there would be a problem as poor quality rice would absorb water incorrectly and make it mushy or too dry, flaky or broken.

 I remember sitting there on the third floor in Shirokiya day after day being fed rice that wasn’t fit to eat,” Ibuka recalled much later.